Artisanal mining

 ASM is an important socio-economic sector for the rural poor in many developing nations, many of whom have few other options for supporting their families.
-Over 90% of the world's mining workforce are ASM.
-There are an estimated 40.5 million men, women and children directly engaged in ASM, from over 80 countries in the global south.
-20% of the global gold supply is produced by the ASM sector, as well as 80% of the global gemstone and 20% of global diamond supply, and 25% of global tin production.
-More than 150 million depend on ASM for their livelihood.
-70 - 80% of small-scale miners are informal, and approximately 30% are women, although this ranges in certain countries and commodities from 5% to 80%.
+Over 90% of the world's mining workforce are engaged in ASM, with an estimated 40.5 million people directly engaged in ASM, from over 80 countries in the global south.
+More than 150 million people indirectly depend on ASM for their livelihood.
+70–80% of small-scale miners are informal, and approximately 30% are women, although this ranges in certain countries and commodities from 5% to 80%.